 James L. Mays helpfully points out that ‘[t]he church reads the supplications in verses 13-17 in the light of God’s revelation in Jesus.
 He is the work of God that has decisively once for all changed the sign under which we live and die from wrath to grace.’
 Nevertheless, ‘Adam lives on in those who are in Christ, the “old human, in the new.”’(Psalms, John Knox Press, 1994, Page 295).
 So the tension remains.

 I have inhabited this psalm recently in the circumstances of my own declining health (I have passed not only the 70-year but also the 80-year mark referred to in verse 10, and do not feel ‘strong’!); and more especially my wife’s present grievous illness and unexpected terminal prognosis.
 But I suggest that the bringing together of ecology, mortality, judgment and hope gives this psalm a wide relevance.

 Keith Innes was in parish ministry from 1958 until his retirement in 1997.
 Since then he has studied and written on biblical eco-theology.
-A paper based on his M.Phil. dissertation, “The Old Testament Wilderness in Ecological Perspective” is available here.
-Other essays can be found here.
+A paper based on his M.Phil. dissertation, “The Old Testament Wilderness in Ecological Perspective, other essays were published.
 His note “British and American attitudes to nature” is available on the JRI Briefings page of this website.